 Has this ever happened to you?
 You read a book that inspires you so much you have to visit that place?

-We're not always in a position to travel but even if we can't, we can daydream through literature and history, through stories that take us through history or landscapes or love in another land.
+We're not always in a position to travel but even if we can't, we can daydream through literature and history, through stories from books about other countries that take us there, at least in spirit.

 africa and the middle east

 - The Book of Chameleons by Jose Eduardo Agualusa (suggested by Suroor Alikhan: "A whimsical, lyrical story about truth and memory narrated by a gecko living in the house of Felix Ventura, an albino who gives people a brand new past."

 - #1 Ladies Detective Agency by Alexander McCall Smith (suggested by Laverne Bissky: "Now I've got Botswana on my bucket list."
 And let me add: this is one of the most fun series I've ever read and I have most of them - along with a strong desire to see Botswana.)

 My own collection of the No. 1 Ladies' Detective Agency - I do like these! ©WOTR